MarcoHengstenberg/dotfiles/README.md

 Okay.
 It might not prove to be that bad but who can be 100% sure?

+**Update:** Now that I upgraded (finally) to El Capitan and all is running smoothly, here's the updated `.bash_profile` for that system.
+Not much changed, you'll see.
+I sense a few additions in terms of aliases though and I might add `open "https://slack.com/";` to the *meh* task, as we're slowly but surely moving away from Skype as our main chat-app at the office.

 ## What's in this for me

 #### `.bash_profile`